tjoe1985/producer_consumer_problem_approach/README.md

 # producer_consumer_problem_approach

-This is a small atempt to producer consumer problem using concurency with golang.
+This is a small atempt to producer consumer problem using concurrency with Channels.